 These psycho educational and experiential groups are provided on topics relevant to the addictive.
 The blend of both learning and doing offers patients more awareness and learning integration in shorter amounts of time.
 This core lab process supports patients to put what they are learning into immediate action and practice.
 Core lab process is offered 2 times per week.

 Relapse is the process of returning to a former state of behavior.
 Often times, relapse is a part of the process of addiction.
 Education will be provided on the nature of the relapse process.
 Patients will be offered skills and tools to help cope with relapse triggers more effectively.
 This educational group will be offered 4 times per week and talked about on a continual basis.
+Patients will also begin using the online-based Trac9 relapse prevention program while at Valley and can use it for 12 months after discharge.

 Treatment is the beginning of the recovery journey.
 This group offers patients an opportunity to identify their needs, resources and commitment to the next phase of recovery.